vardigroup/lisa/README.md

     Syft needs CUDD to perform BDD operations and Lisa employs CUDD for symbolic DFA minimization.

-    * Uncompress cudd.zip or get CUDD from https://github.com/ivmai/cudd.
+    * Uncompress cudd.zip or get CUDD from https://github.com/KavrakiLab/cudd.git.

     * Install CUDD:

         ./configure --enable-silent-rules --enable-obj --enable-dddmp --prefix=[install location]

             sudo make install

-        If you encounter an error about aclocal, this might can be fixed as follows.
+        If you encounter an error about aclocal, this might be fixed as follows.
         * Not having automake:

             sudo apt-get install automake